HermanMartinus/justsketchme-frontend/faq.md

 ## Cancel subscription

-There are 2 ways to cancel your subscription.
+- Follow the link at the bottom of the receipt email titled: `Manage subscription` or `Get license`.
-- At the bottom of your receipt email is a link titled "Manage subscription".
-Clicking that will give you the option of cancelling your license.
+- Select the active subscription in the subscriptions dropdown on the right.
-- You can also cancel the subscription from within your [Gumroad library](https://gumroad.com/library/).
+- Select `Cancel subcription`.

 ---